wmhilton-stoplight/platform-docs/5.-governance/d.style-guides.md

 ```

-If you already have a style guide, see how much of it you can solve with the build-in functions, then start to get more creative with custom functions to solve the organizations biggest issues.
+If you already have a style guide, see how much of it you can solve with the build-in functions, then start to get more creative with custom functions to solve the organization's biggest issues.